matesp3/DAV-semestralka-nehody-v-CR/import_data/readme.txt

-This is just an example of imported data, not all used in semestral work.
+This is just an example of imported data, not all used in semester work.